naomi-henderson/naomi-henderson.github.io/index.md

 --------------
 ### *2019.11.06* -  Ask a question on GitHub
-- Go [here](pages/issues.html)to see current questions/issues or raise a new one
+- Go [here](pages/issues.html) to see current questions/issues or raise a new one

 --------------
 ### *2019.11.01* -  Pangeo CMIP6 Google Cloud Repository (zarr)